jianbinfang/cbc/README.md

 CbC - Cflat Compiler
 ====================

     This is the CbC, Cflat programming language compiler.

+    This version has been revised to adapt to the x86_64 machines.

 Requirements
 ------------